-During first pregnancy, senstization of Rhnegative mother to Rh-positive red cells occurs as a result of symptomatic fetomaternal hemorrhage during pregnancy.
-Incidence of fetomaternal hemorrhage is about 75% of all pregnancies [Kleihauer-Betke acid elution technique].
+During the first pregnancy, the sensitization of Rh-negative mother to Rh-positive red cells occurs as a result of symptomatic fetomaternal hemorrhage during pregnancy.
+The incidence of fetomaternal hemorrhage is about 75% of all pregnancies [Kleihauer-Betke acid elution technique].

-7%, 16%, and 29% of mothers during their first, second and third trimesters have fetomaternal hemorrhage.
+7%, 16%, and 29% of mothers during their first, second, and third trimesters have fetomaternal hemorrhage respectively.

 After the initial exposure IgM antibodies are produced [do not cross the placenta].
-IgG are late to appear and can cross the placenta.
+IgG is late to appear and can cross the placenta.

-Rh immunization is also dependent on amount of fetomaternal hemorrhage
+Rh immunization is also dependent on the amount of fetomaternal hemorrhage

 - 3% with < 0.1 mL

-In subsequent pregnancy, a repeat exposure to the same antigen rapidly induces the production of IgG maternal anti-D antibodies.
-These cross the placenta into fetal circulation and attach to Rh antigen on fetal RBCs.
+In a subsequent pregnancy, repeat exposure to the same antigen rapidly induces the production of IgG maternal anti-D antibodies.
+These cross the placenta, enter into the fetal circulation and attach to Rh antigen on fetal RBCs.
 These antibody-coated RBCs are lysed by macrophages and natural killer lymphocytes.